 (1) Numbers of shares does not give effect to the Reverse Stock Split to be implemented following the effectiveness of the registration statement of which this information forms a part.
 Percentages of shares beneficially owned will not change as a result of the Reverse Stock Split.
-Amounts include options to purchase shares of our common stock that are exercisable within 60 days of December 9, 2016.
+Amounts include options to purchase shares of our common stock that are exercisable within 60 days of December 20, 2016.

-(2) Intrexon's board of directors has voting and dispositive power over the shares held by Intrexon.
+Intrexon's board of directors has voting and dispositive power over the shares held by Intrexon.
 Intrexon's board of directors comprises eight individuals, Cesar L. Alvarez, Steven Frank, Fred Hassan, Jeffrey B. Kindler, Randal J. Kirk, Dean J. Mitchell, Robert B. Shapiro and James S. Turley.
-Includes 36,124,651 shares into which Convertible Debt may be converted.
+Includes 36,387,236 shares issued upon the conversion of the Convertible Debt.